ionut1993255/travel-list-v1/README.md

 - **react-hot-toast**: Incorporates `react-hot-toast` for real-time notifications, delivering instant feedback on your packing list actions and enhancing the user experience.

-## How to Use

-1. Clone the `travel-list-v1` repository to your local machine.
-2. Navigate into the project directory using the command `cd your-project-folder`.
-3. Install dependencies using `yarn install`.
-4. Run the development server using `yarn start`.
-5. Open your browser and navigate to `http://localhost:3000` to view the application.

 ## Demo

-You can view a live demo of the project here: `https://travel-list-version-1.netlify.app`.
+You can view a live demo of the project here: <a href="https://travel-list-version-1.netlify.app">`https://travel-list-version-1.netlify.app`<a/>.